 Know how long you want to own the property and study market trends.
 Are you going to hold onto the property for a decade and always keep it occupied or are you going to renovate and flip it?
 Whether it’s long-term maintenance or renovation costs, the length of time you intend to own the property should factor into your budget.

 This is a broad category to consider, but an important one.
 If there are existing tenants in place, that provides immediate income.
 But, contemplate whether the rent is market-rate.
-In addition, it is important to remember you have not personally done the background check and vetted the tenant.
+Also, it is important to remember you have not personally done the background check and vetted the tenant.

 8. Legal Issues